spicysomtam/jenkins-deploy-eks-via-eksctl/README.md

 Note: Staging certs won't pass validation on most web browsers while prod ones do.
 Be aware that prod ones are throttled and controlled more stringely than staging ones; thus why you need to get the staging working first, which will allow you to troubleshoot issues, etc.

 See cert manager docs for full details.

+## Monitoring and metrics to allow horizontal and vertical pod autoscaling

+The horizontal and vertical pod autoscalers need cpu and memory metrics to allow these to operate so you need the metrics-server to be installed for these, which is an option in the Jenkins pipeline.

+Prometheus is a common performance scraper used by various monitoring tools (my favourite is k8s Lens); this can now be setup via the Jenkins pipeline.

+## kubernetes dashboard

+This is a popular gui for those new to k8s or those without access to the command line and kubectl.
+This can now be installed via the Jenkins pipeline

 ## Populating the aws-auth configmap with admin users